Gustavo Ribeiro: Career

 On 12 November 2017, he won Tampa Am, one of the biggest worldwide amateur competitions in street skateboarding, that serves as an introduction of new talented skaters in the skateboarding scene.
 The competition is ranked below the famous competition Tampa Pro.

 In May 2021, he suffered a shoulder dislocation and missed the 2021 World Championships in Rome, Italy.

 After almost two months of recovery he represented Portugal at the men's street competition of the 2020 Summer Olympics.
 During the qualification round he suffered from shoulder pain and finished last on the final round, getting a debut 8th place and an olympic diploma.

 On 28 August 2021, he got his first ever win in a SLS competition, winning the first out of three stops of the SLS Men's Championship Tour in Salt Lake City, United States.
 This was his first competition after his full recovery from an eventual shoulder surgery after his recurrent shoulder injuries.

 Personal life

 His twin brother, Gabriel Ribeiro is an amateur skateboarder with hopes of following Gustavo's steps.
 Their father Paulo Ribeiro is currently their coach.

 In 2019, he paused his secondary school studies to become a full time professional skateboarder.

 His skateboarding idols are Nyjah Huston and Shane O'Neill.
-His sports idol is Portuguese football player Cristiano Ronaldo.
+His sports idol is Portuguese footballer Cristiano Ronaldo.